rust-lang/blog.rust-lang.org/posts/inside-rust/2023-05-02-stabilizing-async-fn-in-trait.md

 ### Send bounds are verbose, especially for traits with lots of methods

 The associated return type proposal works great for traits with a single method, but it can be annoying for traits that have lots of methods.
-One convenient solution is to use the "trait alias pattern" (if [RFC 1733](https://github.com/rust-lang/rust/issues/41517) were stabilized, this would be easier):
+One convenient solution is to use the "trait alias pattern":[^trait-alias]

+[^trait-alias]: If [RFC 1733](https://github.com/rust-lang/rust/issues/41517) were stabilized, this would be easier.

 ```rust
 trait SendHealthCheck